bbigmic/locktonber/README.md

 ## 📞 Contact

-Created for the lockTONber community on TON Blockchain.
+Created for the TONVEMBULL community on TON Blockchain.